 How do goldfish have babies?

-Before baby goldfish can be born, two sexually mature adult goldfish must mate.
+Before baby goldfish can be born, two sexually mature adult male and female goldfish must mate.

 Goldfish only mate at specific times and under specific conditions.
 For example, the temperature of the tank is important.